-Patron may obtain materials from other libraries through the interlibrary loan process which is available to any patron with a valid library card, and the willingness to abide by the following policies:
+Patrons may obtain materials from other libraries through the interlibrary loan process, which is available to any patron with a valid library card, and the willingness to abide by the following policies:

-- A patron may have up to three interlibrary loans in process at one time, unless school or business related.
+- A patron may have up to three interlibrary loans in process at one time.
 ILL service is not available to patrons whose library privileges are suspended.

 - A patron is notified when an interlibrary loan is available for checking out.
 A patron shall have seven days to check out an interlibrary loan after notification.